 Font and Colors

 To attract potential buyers, the management of Royal Crown Cola used a technique that works well – patriotism, which subconsciously evokes solidarity with the state.
 It astutely colored the logo elements in the colors of the American flag – red, blue, and white.
 This happened in 1969.
 Since then, every version of the brand’s visual identity has contained this palette.
-And the evolution of the logo’s shape has moved from simple to complex, so there’s a lot more detail in it now than before.
+The evolution of the logo’s shape has moved from simple to complex, so there’s more detail in it now than before.

-For the lettering on the logo, the Royal Crown Cola brand has always chosen an unconventional style.
-The early versions were dominated by small font; then, there was an emphasis on coarseness.
-And at all times, the typeface remained individual – especially the abbreviation “RC” with graceful curves and wide lines, sharpened at the ends.
-The color scheme consists mainly of red (it was present in the emblem from the beginning), white (appeared in one of the early variants), and blue (was added in 1969).
+The Royal Crown Cola brand has always chosen an unconventional style for the lettering on the logo.
+The early versions were dominated by small font; then, coarseness was emphasized.
+At all times, the typeface remained individual – especially the abbreviation “RC” with graceful curves and wide lines, sharpened at the ends.
+The color scheme consists mainly of red (it was present in the emblem from the beginning), white (it appeared in one of the early variants), and blue (it was added in 1969).